iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   chatbotAvatar="/img/chatbotAvatar.jpeg"
 />

 ## Why does this matter?
-My opinion on AGI
+Thoughts on AGI

 One of the things I see commonly discussed today (especially online) is the idea of Artificial General Intelligence (AGI), which refers to a level of artificial intelligence that can understand, learn, and apply its intelligence to a wide range of problems, much like a human being.
 Unlike specialized AI systems that are designed for specific tasks, AGI possesses the ability to think, reason, and make decisions across diverse domains, demonstrating flexibility and adaptability akin to human cognition.
 It requires not just advanced problem-solving and learning capabilities, but also the capacity for abstract thinking, generalization, and integrating knowledge from various fields, mirroring the broad and integrated intelligence found in humans.